Skip to content

 • keep extra mounts consistent across sessions

-• reuse the same project boundary with different specialized agent classes
+• reuse the same project boundary with different specialized roles

-• let jackin launch auto-detect and preselect the project
+• let the operator console (jackin console) auto-detect and preselect the project

-• set a default agent or restrict which agent classes may use the workspace
+• set a default role or restrict which roles may use the workspace

 If you regularly work on the same project, a saved workspace turns your mount layout into durable operator configuration instead of something you rebuild from memory each time.